The eXtremeDB SQL Database Interface

-McObject’s eXtremeSQL database interface is a high-performance implementation of the SQL database programming language for eXtremeDB. eXtremeDB combined with eXtremeSQL is an ideal solution for application development in fields where real-time responsiveness is a must and SQL is the dominant database language.
+McObject’s eXtremeSQL database interface is a high-performance implementation of the SQL language for eXtremeDB. eXtremeDB combined with eXtremeSQL is an ideal solution for application development in fields where reliable responsiveness is a must and SQL is the dominant database language.

-eXtremeSQL can be used as an embedded database system, or with the provided xSQL program, as a powerful and highly flexible database server and client that can manage local, remote, and distributed eXtremeDB databases. xSQL is fully configurable through a simple text-based (JSON) configuration file, and can execute SQL statements interactively or via batch scripts.
+eXtremeSQL can also be used with the provided xSQL program, as a powerful and highly flexible database server and client that can manage local, remote, and distributed eXtremeDB databases. xSQL is fully configurable through a simple text-based (JSON) configuration file, and can execute SQL statements interactively or via batch scripts.
 In addition, xSQL supports a variety of commands that exercise eXtremeDB features such as online/incremental backup and restore, performance monitoring and diagnostics, and more.
 Because xSQL can operate as both a database server and as a client, it provides access to the full breadth of eXtremeDB’s capabilities, without coding.

-- Co-exists with native eXtremeDB.
+- It co-exists with native eXtremeDB.
 Use eXtremeSQL alongside the eXtremeDB embedded database API in the same system, to take advantage of both maximum performance and higher level access.

-- Support for the extensive library of pipelining vector-based statistical functions for time series data analytics in eXtremeDB for HPC.
+- eXtremeSQL offers support for the extensive library of pipelining vector-based statistical functions for time series data analytics in eXtremeDB for HPC.

-- Compatible with eXtremeDB High Availability, eXtremeDB Cluster, and eXtremeDB Active Data Replication for the IoT.
+- Compatibility with eXtremeDB High Availability, eXtremeDB Cluster, and eXtremeDB Active Replication Fabric for the IoT.